 Corral Smarts for a Smooth Start

-	With an event field that routinely exceeds 16,000, Bellin Run organizers have gotten good at ensuring a smooth start.
+With an event field that routinely welcomes thousands of participants, Bellin Run organizers have gotten good at ensuring a smooth start.
 The key to that effort is our corral system, which groups participants by estimated pace so those of similar speeds will run or walk together.

-	And again in 2017, we’re making sure our Corral 5 folks – our awesome Bellin Run walkers – are comfortable as they wait to cross the start line.
+Again in 2022, we’re making sure our Corral 5 folks – our awesome Bellin Run walkers – are comfortable as they wait to cross the start line.

 Runners and walkers should be aware that there will be ample water available in Baird Place Park before the race starts.
-Look for our pre-race hydration stations in the four corners of the park at Webster Avenue and Cass Street (near Corrals 1 & 2), Webster Avenue and East Mason Street (Corrals 2 & 3), East Mason Street and Cass Street (Corrals 3 & 4) and Cass Street and South Clay Street (Corrals 4 & 5).
+Look for our pre-race hydration stations in the center of the park.

 There are a few additional corral tips for all of our participants to keep in mind:

 - Arrive early!
 Get to your assigned start corral with plenty of time to spare.
 Arrive at the event no later than 7 a.m. so you have time to use the bathroom and warm up before heading to your corral.

 - Make sure your race bib is visible.
 This will help our volunteers ensure everyone makes it into the appropriate corral.

 - If you want to move, move back.
 Anticipating a slower pace than you initially thought?
 Want to run with a slower friend or relative?
 You’re welcome to move back a corral (e.g., from Corral 3 to Corral 4), but not forward.